eternagame/DegScore/README.md

 1. Clone `bpRNA` from https://github.com/hendrixlab/bpRNA.

-1b.
-May need to install perl package `Graph`: if not installed, will get an error like `Can't locate Graph.pm in @INC`.
+2. May need to install perl package `Graph`: if not installed, will get an error like `Can't locate Graph.pm in @INC`.

-Sherlock: `ml perl; cpanm Graph`.
+Sherlock: Run `ml perl; cpanm Graph`.
 Otherwise, something like `sudo cpan install Graph`.

-2. Add to arnie file:
+3. Add to arnie file:

 `bprna: /path/to/bpRNA`

 ## Usage:

-\[Update for Nov 2020 OpenVaccine work\]: DegScore class uses Arnie to calculate an MFE structure that is then used with bpRNA to compute loop type string.
+\[Update for Nov 2020 OpenVaccine work\]:

+The DegScore class uses Arnie to calculate an MFE structure, which is then used with bpRNA to compute the loop type string (`bprna_string`).

-DEFAULT setting is LinearFold-E (LinearFold with EternaFold) to mimic DegScore 2.1 calculation.
+The DEFAULT setting in this class is LinearFold-E (LinearFold with EternaFold) to mimic DegScore 2.1 calculation.
+This requires having successfully set up arnie with LinearFold-E.

 Example syntax: